 4. Enron: America’s Troublemakers

-Enron was an energy business and had earned the title as one of the most innovative American companies several years in a row before being uncovered for fraud.
+Enron was an energy business and had earned the title of one of the most innovative American companies several years in a row before being uncovered for fraud.

 This scandal was so large that it prompted a new set of guidelines called the Sarbanes-Oxley Act, also called the “Corporate and Auditing Accountability, Responsibility, and Transparency Act”.